pybites/pybites.github.io-source/content/pages/talk.md

 Welcome to PyBites!
 We are Julian and Bob, both software developers, instructors, coaches and co-founders of PyBites.

-We've worked with people like you taking them from beginner / intermediate coder to **confident developers**.
+We've worked with people like you taking them from beginner / intermediate coders to **confident developers**.
 Like them you could be:

 <span>- Building fully fledged Flask and Django apps.</span>